dhiren051/docker-test-service/README.md

 ...
 ```

 Open the VirtualBox program.
-A virtual machine named `docker_debian_jessie` after the next step.
+A virtual machine named `docker_debian_jessie` will be displayed after the next step.

 Start the Vagrant process and it will do the rest of the work: